gueststar/nthm/CONTRIBUTING.md

 The primordial data structure is a tree of pipes with one node for each thread managed by `nthm`.
 The tree is initially empty.
 The first time `nthm_enter_scope` is called in the main thread of an application, a root node of the tree is allocated for it.
-The first time `nthm_open` is called after that, a descendent node is allocated and attached to the root.
-Each subsequent successful call to `nthm_open` allocates one new node and attaches it as a descendent to the one corresponding to its caller's thread.
-If `nthm_open` is called without being preceded by a call to `nthm_enter_scope`, both the root and its descendent are allocated at that time, but subsequent calls to `nthm_open` allocate only one node each.
-In this case, the root node is not reclaimed until the application exits, but otherwise it can be reclaimed by a corresponding call to `nthm_exit_scope`.
+The root node is treated specially as a placeholder.
+The first time `nthm_open` is called after that, a descendant node is allocated and attached to the root.
+Each subsequent successful call to `nthm_open` allocates one new node and attaches it as a descendant to the one corresponding to its caller's thread.
+If `nthm_open` is called without being preceded by a call to `nthm_enter_scope`, both the root and its descendant are allocated at that time, but subsequent calls to `nthm_open` allocate only one node each.
+The root node is reclaimed whenever its last descendant yields and is read.

 Typically there is just one tree for the whole application with a root node corresponding to the main thread.
 Less typically, there could be